 National Centre for Australian Children's Literature

-The National Centre for Australian Children's Literature (formerly The Lu Rees Archives) is a comprehensive collection of books and other resources about authors, illustrators, publishers and their creative works.
-The collection includes over 28,000 books, with some 3,800 of these in overseas translations in 53 languages, over 450 research files, and significant collections of authors', illustrators' and publishers' papers, manuscripts and artwork.
+The National Centre for Australian Children's Literature (formerly Lu Rees Archives) is a comprehensive collection of books and other resources about authors, illustrators, publishers and their creative works.
+The collection includes over 40,000 books, with some 4,000 of these in overseas translations in 58 languages, ove r510 research files, and significant collections of authors', illustrators' and publishers' papers, manuscripts and artwork.
 The resources are publicly available, and visitors are welcome during opening hours.

-The National Centre for Australian Children's Literature is proudly supported by The Children's Book Council of Australia and the University of Canberra.
+The National Centre for Australian Children's Literature is proudly supported by The Children's Book Council of Australia, ACT Branch and the University of Canberra.